jgordon/axioms/axioms/14 Space.md

          (and (lts x1 x2 s1) (lts x1 x2 s2)
               (lts y1 y2 s1) (lts y2 y1 s2)))))
 ```

-In line 4 x1 and x2 are a pair where the order is preserved, and in line 5
-y1 and y2 constitute a pair where it isn't.

 In the interests of remaining maximally abstract or noncommital for as
 long as possible, so that our definitions apply as broadly as possible,